-Jason Mattia worked on the Mayor’s task force on homeless youth in
+Jason Mattia worked on the Mayor’s task force on homeless youth in Manchester.

 After you leave here today, as newly minted alumni, we know that your ties to UNH will soon extend beyond this Millyard and these city limits.
 As you take your positions in society as educated and compassionate citizens, I am confident that your contributions, in whatever form they ultimately take, will extend throughout the region and the world.